-The decks are described below:
+The decks are described below.

 Properties: Contains tools for direct formatting within the document.
 By default, the tools are separated into the following three panels for text editing:

 Character: Modify text by the font type, size, color, weight, style and spacing.